 Embedded: FreeBSD makes an excellent platform to build embedded systems upon.
-With support for the ARM®, MIPS® and PowerPC® platforms, coupled with a robust network stack, cutting edge features and the permissive BSD license FreeBSD makes an excellent foundation for building embedded routers, firewalls, and other devices.
+With support for the ARM, AArch64 and PowerPC platforms, coupled with a robust network stack, cutting edge features, and the permissive BSD license, FreeBSD makes an excellent foundation for building embedded routers, firewalls, and other devices.

-Desktop: FreeBSD makes a fine choice for an inexpensive desktop solution using the freely available X11 server.
+Desktop: FreeBSD makes a fine choice for an inexpensive desktop solution using the freely available X11 server and Wayland display server.
 FreeBSD offers a choice from many open-source desktop environments, including the standard GNOME and KDE graphical user interfaces.
 FreeBSD can even boot "diskless" from a central server, making individual workstations even cheaper and easier to administer.

 Software Development: The basic FreeBSD system comes with a full suite of development tools including a full C/C++ compiler and debugger suite.
 Support for many other languages are also available through the ports and packages collection.

 FreeBSD is available to download free of charge, or can be obtained on either CD-ROM or DVD.
 Please see Obtaining FreeBSD for more information about obtaining FreeBSD.

 FreeBSD has been known for its web serving capabilities.
 A list of testimonials from companies basing their products and services on FreeBSD can be found at the FreeBSD Foundation website.
 Wikipedia also maintains a list of products based on FreeBSD.

 The following section provides some background information on the project, including a brief history, project goals, and the development model of the project.